ibm-cloud-docs/containers/cs_istio.md

 ### Setting up logging with {{site.data.keyword.la_full_notm}}
 {: #istio_health_logdna}

-Seamlessly manage logs for your app container and the Envoy proxy sidecar container in each pod by deploying LogDNA to your worker nodes to forward logs to {{site.data.keyword.loganalysislong}}.
+Seamlessly manage logs for your app container and the Envoy proxy sidecar container in each pod by deploying LogDNA to your worker nodes to forward logs to {{site.data.keyword.la_full}}.
 {: shortdesc}

 To use [{{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-about), you deploy a logging agent to every worker node in your cluster.
 This agent collects logs with the extension `*.log` and extensionless files that are stored in the `/var/log` directory of your pod from all namespaces, including `kube-system`.
 These logs include logs from your app container and the Envoy proxy sidecar container in each pod.
 The agent then forwards the logs to the {{site.data.keyword.la_full_notm}} service.